wp-plugins/yourchannel/readme.txt

 * Default color accent is Black & White.
 * Smooooth animations.

-You can put YourChannel shortcode in posts or any custome fields.
+You can put YourChannel shortcode in page/posts or any custome fields.
 Shortcode looks like `[yourchannel user="you"]`.

 YourChannel is completely responsive (shouldn't have mentioned, IT'S 2015).